dev-logs/surreal-derive/README.md

 # Description
 - Generate query statement
 - Easy access to the query result from path
-- Support serialize into `surrealdb::sql::Value` and deserialize from `surrealdb::sql::Thing` instead of using serde
+- Support serialize into `surrealdb::sql::Value` and deserialize from `surrealdb::sql::Value` instead of using serde
 - Support id and nested struct
 - Support relation